-Capitals hit a low point, drop second straight out of break to lowly Flyers
+Capitals hit a low point, drop second straight out of break to woeful Flyers

-Washington hit a low point in its latest up-and-down run on Saturday, losing to a Flyers team that sat in the basement of the Metropolitan Division entering the game.
+The Capitals hit a low point Saturday, losing to a Flyers team that sat in the basement of the Metropolitan Division entering the game.
 Washington was coming off Thursday’s ugly 4-1 loss to the New York Rangers at Madison Square Garden.
-The Capitals have an upcoming three-game homestand, which starts on Monday against Toronto.
+The Capitals begin a three-game homestand Monday against the Toronto Maple Leafs.

-“We got to start finding our game,” said Carl Hagelin.
+“We got to start finding our game,” winger Carl Hagelin said.
 “We got to go on a run where we play well game in, game out.
 We can’t have one good game, one average game, one bad game, one good game.
 We got to find that consistency.
 If we do that, we’ll be fine.
 But it’s time to find it.”

 Washington’s rocky goaltending situation has been the story of the season for a team that quickly has found itself in a downward spiral.
-Saturday, the narrative continued, with Ilya Samsonov back in the spotlight yet again.
+The narrative continued Saturday, with the spotlight focused again on Ilya Samsonov.

 Claude Giroux gave the Flyers a 1-0 lead 11 seconds into the game off a drop pass from the high slot.
-It was the first shot of the game.
-The Flyers quickly doubled their lead by the end of the opening frame after Cam Atkinson scored off an odd-man rush.
-Atkinson’s goal was off a rolling puck and he beat Samsonov short side.
+The Flyers doubled their lead by the end of the opening frame when Cam Atkinson scored on an odd-man rush.
+Atkinson’s goal was off a rolling puck, and he beat Samsonov short side.

-The Capitals weren’t providing Samsonov with much support in front, but Samsonov did himself little favors.
+The Capitals weren’t providing Samsonov with much support in front, but Samsonov did himself few favors.

-After the Flyers went up 2-0, T.J.
-Oshie, who was playing in his second game after his injury on Jan.
-15, cut the Flyers’ lead in half with 13:07 left in the second period.
-Oshie’s score was on the power play past Flyers goaltender Carter Hart and was his sixth goal of the season.
+T.J.
+Oshie, playing just his second game since he was injured Jan.
+15, cut the Flyers’ lead in half with a power-play goal with 13:07 left in the second period.

-Washington started generating more pressure in the third, but failed to find the equalizer.
+Washington started generating more pressure in the third but failed to find the equalizer.

 “It’s unacceptable for us,” defenseman John Carlson said.
-“We expect a lot better … there’s no panic but we owe it to each other to go on a run.
+“We expect a lot better. … There’s no panic, but we owe it to each other to go on a run.
 We know how tight things are and how much things can change quickly.
 We feel urgency, but I wouldn’t call it panic.”

-Samsonov made a couple big saves to keep the game within reach, but early errors were too much to overcome.
+Samsonov made a few big saves to keep the game within reach, but early errors were too much to overcome.
 Samsonov’s afternoon got off to a rough start even before the game.
-The netminder left warm-ups early after he got stung off a shot from one of his own teammates.
+The netminder left warmups early after he got stung by a shot from one of his teammates.
 He got checked out and was cleared to make his scheduled start.

 Samsonov has yet to have any major injuries this season.
-There have been a couple tweaks, but he has yet to miss games.
+There have been a couple tweaks, but he has yet to miss a game.

 Pheonix Copley was Samsonov’s backup Saturday with Vitek Vanecek still on injured reserve.
 Vanecek has been out since Feb.
 1 with an upper-body injury.